 More to come as our team is working on developing out all the top issues Steven Phan will be campaigning for.

-We plan to release a full fledge policy booklet.
+We plan to release a full-fledge policy booklet end of September.
 Below is a preview, and is subject to some slight changes.

 Post pandemic, getting Calgarians back to work will be a top priority.
 We need to create diversity in our city with a long-term plan for economic recovery.
 Restoring economic prosperity to our city by working with existing businesses and creating opportunities to attract new investments into our city.